Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Methodology Algorithm

 \section{Methodology \& Algorithm}

 Computing a ``best'' $\cF$-resembling $\cG$-cycle (w.r.t.\ some quality measure) is clearly a non-trivial task posing many challenges, as outlined in the introduction.
-Aside from the theoretical intractability of even deciding feasibility established in the previous section, evaluating error measures is generally not possible without knowing $\cG$ and therefore hard to directly incorporate into an optimization scheme.
-Naive exhaustive search approaches would essentially need access to all possible $\cG$-structures that may be conceivable to approximately represent $\cF$, which is of course prohibitive given the considerable combinatorial explosion that can be expected in general; for instance, if $\cG$ is the (most versatile 2D) standard Zometool system, each Zometool node can, in principle, lead to (up to) $36$ distinct other nodes, each of which again has $36$ possible neighbors (though not all can exist simultaneously, all possible combinations are generally viable), and so forth.
+Aside from the theoretical intractability of even deciding feasibility established in the previous section, evaluating error measures is generally not possible without knowing the actual $\cG$-cycle and therefore hard to directly incorporate into an optimization scheme.